A corduroy jacket in Italy. I don’t think Freddie Miles would be that approving of James Bond’s wardrobe in No Time to Die.

 — From Tailors With Love (@tailorswithlove) July 16, 2021

 Further Reading, Credits & Sponsors

 All screen grabs used here under the fair use doctrine.
+You can also listen to an interview with Scott Simpson Fraser who has recreated some of the knitwear on episode #153.
 This show is brought to you buy Hawkins & Shepherd you can get an exclusive 30% discount at check out on any shirt when you click here.
 The movie is available to buy through Amazon.